freedomofpress/securedrop/docs/threat_model/mitigations.rst

 -  A number of mitigations are in place as protection against the risk of an HTTP misconfiguration on the *Source* and *Journalist Interfaces*:

     - Cache control header is set to “no store;”
-    - Only HTTP GET, POST and HEAD are allowed
     - HTTP headers do not expose version information of system components
     - X-Content-Type is set to "nosniff;"
     - Content-Security-Policy is set to "self;"